National Cancer Institute

 • Certain factors affect prognosis (chance of recovery) and treatment options.

-Nasopharyngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the nasopharynx.
+Nasopharyngeal cancer is a type of head and neck cancer that starts in the tissues of the nasopharynx.

 Anatomy of the pharynx; drawing shows the nasopharynx, oropharynx, and hypopharynx.
 Also shown are the nasal cavity, oral cavity, hyoid bone, larynx, esophagus, and trachea.Anatomy of the pharynx.
 The pharynx is a hollow, muscular tube inside the neck that starts behind the nose and opens into the larynx and esophagus.
 The three parts of the pharynx are the nasopharynx, oropharynx, and hypopharynx.